egor-tensin/simple-interpreter/README.md

           /   \
          2     3

-The `if` statement also has two children (its condition and body), but executes its body only after making sure the condition evaluates to the true Boolean value.
+An `if` statement must also have two children (its condition and body), but executes its body only after making sure the condition evaluates to `True`.

                     if
                    /  \